S. 272: Protect Infant Formula from Contamination Act

 Why it matters

 The FDA would be on the same short clock.
-Within 1 business day of getting that notice, the agency would have to respond and start discussions about the investigation and corrective action.
-Within 90 days, the agency would have to confirm the company is doing an appropriate investigation and response, using documentation from the manufacturer.
+Within one business day of getting that notice, the agency would have to respond and start working through the investigation and any corrective action.
+Within 90 days, it would have to confirm — backed by the company's own documentation — that a proper investigation is actually happening, right down to whether the lab's testing method or sample handling could have skewed the result.

 1